PaulskPt/M5Stack_M5Dial_Timezones/README.md

 Sound:

 The M5Dial has a built-in speaker, however my experience is that the sound is very weak, even with the volume set maximum (10).
 I also experienced that the audibility of the speaker sound depends on the frequency of the tone played.
+Another thing I noticed is that when using the speaker, the NTP Time Synchronization moment is delayed each time by 2 seconds.
+When the speaker is not used, there is no delay in the NTP Time Synchronization moment.
+For this reason I decided not to use the speaker.
 The function spkr() is called at the moment of NTP Time Synchronization.
 To control the sound I added a global variable:

 ```